 “China has become the biggest fur manufacturer and fur consumer country because of a lack of animal protection laws and caring for life education.
 In addition to abusing animals, this industry is damaging the environment and toxic chemicals dangerous to human health have been repeatedly found in fur clothing”.

 In 2016, ACTAsia, in collaboration with Green & Gorgeous, hosted their third successful Fur Free Fashion Show, which attracted more than 300 attendees and reached tens of millions more through media coverage.
-In May 2018, they will host their fourth Fur Free Fashion Show with a VegFund-supported “Compassionate Choice Gala Banquet,” in Shanghai — the largest and most influential city in China, and its fashion capital.
+In May 2018, they hosted their fourth Fur Free Fashion Show with a VegFund-supported “Compassionate Choice Gala Banquet,” in Shanghai — the largest and most influential city in China, and its fashion capital.

 “It is a major and ground-breaking accomplishment to present the fashion show and gala plant-based dinner in the economic and cultural center of China” ~ ACTAsia